Parquery/persipubsub/README.rst

 Catch up with latest message
 """"""""""""""""""""""""""""

-Used in the case that a particular subscriber cares only about the very last message and other subscribers care about all the messages in the queue.
+Can be used in the case when a particular subscriber cares only about the very last message.
+The messages are not popped for other subscribers.

 .. note::
-    For the other use case, when you only want to store the latest message and all subscribers are interested only in the latest, then use high water mark max_msgs_num = 1.
+    If you want to store only the latest message for all subscribers, then use high water mark max_msgs_num = 1.

 .. code-block:: python